GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: GSA-Forecaster Graph Sequence Attention

-After getting the similarity scores, we pass them through a softmax layer to calculate the \textit{attention scores}, which characterize the amount of attention that \rone{is paid} to each previous graph signal for predicting the next graph signal:
+After computing the similarity scores, a softmax layer processes them to derive \textit{attention scores} $\alpha_{t+k,\,t+i}^{(h)}$ as outlined in Equation~\ref{eq:gsa_attention_score}.
+These scores indicate how much attention is given to each previous graph signal for predicting the next one.